Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving: Methodology

 \subsection{Overview of the Proposed Framework}

-Figure~\ref{fig:overview} shows the overview of proposed EDA-Driven SAT Preprocessing.
-Firstly, we convert the initial CNFs into And-Inverter Graph (AIGs)~\cite{biere2006aiger}, which represent any logic behaviours only with three gate types: AND Gate, NOT Gate and Primary Input (PI).
-Then, we apply a predetermined sequence of AIG transformation operations to unify the distribution of input circuit~\cite{li2022deepsat}.
+Fig.~\ref{fig:overview} shows the overview of the proposed circuit-based preprocessing framework.
+Given a CSAT problem represented in And-Inverter Graphs (AIGs), which only contain three gate types (primary input, AND and NOT) by~\cite{biere2006aiger}, the baseline pipeline converts it into CNF.

-Secondly, we utilize logic synthesis technique to reformulate SAT instance.
+In our proposed framework, we first apply a predetermined sequence of AIG transformation operations to unify the distribution of input circuits~\cite{li2022deepsat}.
+Then, we utilize logic synthesis technique to reformulate SAT instance.
 Since the logic synthesis process can be considered as a sequential decision-making task, we train an agent to minimize the solving complexity by reinforcement learning (RL).
 In the RL framework, the state comprises embeddings of the initial AIG netlist and features of intermediate circuits.
 Additionally, the RL agent operates within a discrete action space, where each action corresponds to executing a synthesis operation.
 We approximate the complexity of SAT solving based on the number of variable branching times and define the reduction in branching times as the reward for RL agent.

-Thirdly, we employ the LUT mapping technique to hide the internal logic of circuits.
+Finally, we employ the LUT mapping technique to hide the internal logic of circuits.
 To further decrease the solving time, we design a cost-customized mapping operation with the objective of minimizing the branching times during SAT solving, rather than solely focusing on reducing the problem size.
 After the LUT mapping, we obtain the LUT netlist with a relatively small number of cells.
 To ensure compatibility with modern SAT solvers, we transform the LUT netlist back into a simplified CNF.